fanconnie/Efficient-Image-Segmentation-K-Means/README.md

 Similarly, `kmeans_color.py` uses the ideal output segmentation file (out2.jpg) to calculate/evaluate the accuracy of the segmentation for the colored image.
 The code outputs TP rate, FP rate, and F-score.

-This repo has been mai
+This repo has been maint